gradle/gradle/platforms/documentation/docs/src/docs/release/notes.md

 In previous Gradle versions, finding the reason of a failed compilation was a suboptimal experience: the only pointer we could give to the user was to scroll back, and look for the failed task's output, containing the compiler failure.

-This user experience wasn't great; build logs can be extremely long, and our support for multiple failures (when using the `--continue` flag) could complicate the situation further, making the identification of the exact failure reason challenging.
+Build logs can be extremely long, and support for multiple failures when using the `--continue` flag further complicates discovery, making the identification of the exact failure challenging.

 Gradle now gained the ability to collect, and report per-task failures in the bottom "What went wrong" segment.
 This report supplements the usual task output, and aims to give a new way to identify problems quicker and easier.

-For example, a simple failure in the bottom of the log will show up as:
+A simple failure at the bottom of the log will show up as:
 ```
 * What went wrong:
 Execution failed for task ':project1:compileJava'.